 By accepting this Agreement, you confirm that you are at least 18 years old (or the age of majority where you reside, whichever is older) and that you are able to form a legally binding contract.
 If you are accepting this Agreement on behalf of a company or other legal entity, you represent and warrant that you have the legal authority to bind that company or legal entity by the terms of this Agreement.

 Couples understand that it's their responsibility to obtain a valid Marriage License in the jurisdiction where the wedding ceremony will take place.
-Couples also understand that the Marriage License must be current and available at the wedding venue before the start time of the Ceremony.
-Couples further understand that failure to have their Marriage License present at the start of their ceremony, means that the wedding Officiant cannot legally perform their wedding ceremony.
+Couples also understand that the Marriage License must be available at the wedding venue before the start time of the Ceremony.
+Couples further understand that failure to have their Marriage License present at the start of their ceremony, means that the wedding Officiant cannot legally perform their ceremony.
 The Officiant, after discussion with the couple, may at his/her discretion perform a "symbolic ceremony", but this "event" will not be legally binding and the couple will not be legally married.
 In such cases, the Total Wedding Fee will not be refunded.
-In order to sign, witness and legalize the marriage an additional meeting, at a mutually convenient time and location, will need to be scheduled with the couple and their two witnesses.
+In order to sign, witness and legalize the marriage an additional meeting, at a mutually convenient time and location, will need to be scheduled with the couple and their two witnesses (both of whom must have attended the wedding).
 The fee for this additional meeting is $100 (plus HST).
-Your legal wedding date will be the date that the Marriage License is signed and witnessed.
+Your legal wedding date will then be the date when the Marriage License is signed and witnessed.

 Enduring Promises has established written procedures outlining it's backup policy to protect couples in cases of emergency when the original Officiant is unable to perform their wedding ceremony.